My latest CD – Moon on Rough Bay – was released in the Fall of 2012 and is available now. You can order your copy directly from our online store.

-For my 20th album I’ve brought together a collection of original songs – 6 new ones that I’ve written this year – plus fresh versions of several of my earlier songs that have proved popular with concert audiences recently.
+For Moon on Rough Bay - my 20th album – I’ve brought together a collection of original songs – 6 new ones that I’ve written recently – plus fresh versions of several of my earlier songs that have proved popular with concert audiences recently.
 I’ve also included a re-working of an old traditional favourite: Jimmie Brown The Newsboy, that I learned as a kid from Flatt and Scruggs.

 Without really planning to do so, Milena and I have followed in the footsteps of those Utopian Finns, finding a new home in one of the most beautiful and remote places in Western Canada.

-The new CD opens with the title song, Moon on Rough Bay – a song I wrote just this past summer – about life in BC’s remote coastal communities.
+The new CD opens with the title song, Moon on Rough Bay – a song I wrote in the summer of 2012 – about life in BC’s remote coastal communities.

 It’s followed by musical portraits of two of my earliest, closest and now-departed colleagues: Willie P (Willie P. Bennett) and Broken Promises (Colleen Peterson).